American credit card debt 2020

 Historic Credit Card Limit and Balance

-Watching the 20-year historic chart of the credit card balance, limit, and available credit is that during periods of financial tightening, there’s a much bigger drop in credit card limits as opposed to credit card spending.
-That is a reasonable case since consumer spending habits are more rigid to change.
+The 20-year historic chart of the credit card balance, limit, and available credit reveals that during periods of financial tightening, there’s a much bigger drop in credit card limits as opposed to credit card spending.
+That is a predictable case since consumers‘ spending habits are typically more rigid to change than lending standards due to fiscal policies.

 Percentile Change of Credit Card Limit and Balance

-During 2022, credit card spending (credit card balance) has increased by 15.12%, almost double the pace of the increase in credit card limits at 8.13%.
+On Q1 2023, credit card spending (credit card balance) has increased by 17.86% YoY, almost double the pace of the increase in credit card limits at 9.47%.

-This decrease in the credit card balance-to-limit ratio is a historic counter-trend and an indicator that even though banks have been late to tighten their credit standards they are finally doing so.
-This shift in policy should drive credit card balance in the years to follow.
+This decrease in the credit card balance-to-limit ratio is a historic counter-trend and an indicator that banks have been urgently tightening their credit standards amidst increasing consumer spending.
+This shift in policy should shrink credit card balances in the years to follow.

 Debt Share by Product Type and Age